cloudify-cosmo/getcloudify.org/guide/3.1/agents-description.md

 # Creating your own agent

-Please refer to the [Agent-Packager tool](agnet-packager.html) documentation.
+Please refer to the [Agent-Packager tool](https://github.com/cloudify-cosmo/cloudify-agent-packager) [documentation](agents-packager.html).

 # Agent Modules

-Some modules are mandatory for the agent to funciton, others, are optional.
+Some modules are mandatory for the agent to function, others, are optional.

 ## Core External Modules: